Ingredient Comparison

 Olive Oil

-Use Butter when you need it for any margarine recipe, baking, biscuits.
-Use Olive Oil when you need it for bread, muffins, quick breads.
+Butter is listed for any margarine recipe, baking, biscuits and cookies.
+Olive Oil is listed for bread, muffins, quick breads and roasting.

 A solid dairy fat made from churned cream, used in baking, cooking, and as a spread.
 Adds richness, flavor, and tenderness to baked goods.